 What Customers Are Saying

-Customers who liked this smoker said that it was easy to use with its adjustable vent and analog thermometer.
+Customers who liked this smoker said it was easy to use with its adjustable vent and analog thermometer.
 Once they were done cooking with it, they also found it to be simple to clean.
 A common complaint among unsatisfied customers was that it had limited cooking space.

 Best Pellet Smoker